Tinnci/Long-Screenshot-Segmentation/README_TESTING.md

 # Testing Guide

-This document explains how to set up and run tests for the Web_page_Screenshot_Segmentation project.
+This document explains how to set up and run tests for the long-screenshot-segmentation project.

 ## Prerequisites